 Then I was at a friend's house. preparing food for a party we were having, and my friend made this kick-ass chia pudding.
-It took a couple of tries to get the texture just right, but when we did – it was really incredible.
-And so I was sold on chia pudding.
+It took a couple of tries to get the texture just right, but when he did – it was really incredible.
+And I was sold on the merits of chia pudding as a legit dessert.
 So was everyone at the party.
 Even the folks who would usually never eat something as organic as (ew!) chia pudding.

 - Wee pinch of sea salt

 - Fresh berries to serve optional for topping on either the vanilla or chocolate version

 - 1/4 cup dark cocoa powder optional if you want a chocolate version